amrvac/amrvac/doc/par.md

 `B0field_forcefree=T` when your background magnetic field is forcefree for better efficiency and accuracy.

-### Auxiliary internal energy to avoid negative pressure{#par_AIE}
+### Solve internal energy to avoid negative pressure{#par_AIE}

 In extremely low beta plasma, internal energy or gas pressure easily goes to negative values when solving total energy equation, because numerical error of magnetic energy is comparable to the internal energy due to its extremely small fraction in the total energy.
+We have two methods to avoid this problem.
+In the first method, we solve internal energy equation instead of total energy equation by setting `mhd_internal_e=T`.
-To order to avoid this problem, we solve an auxiliary internal energy equation which has a positive preserving solution, and synchronize the internal energy with the result from total energy equation.
+In the second method, we solve both the total energy equation and an auxiliary internal energy equation and synchronize the internal energy with the result from total energy equation.
 In each step of advection, the synchronization replace the internal energy from the total energy with the auxiliary internal energy where plasma beta is lower than 0.005, mix them where plasma beta is between 0.005 and 0.05, and replace the auxiliary internal